Learn Raspberry Pi Web Interface Guide

 Working with the Editor Interface

-The editor is similar to Max where connections between objects(nodes) are made via "patch cords."
-These patch cords represent the signal flow of audio and MIDI data between nodes.
+The Graph Editor is similar to Max: connections between objects(nodes) are made via "patch cords", and these patch cords represent the signal flow of audio and MIDI data between nodes.
 Unlike Max, where signals move from top to bottom, here signals flow from left to right.

 Nodes can be moved in the interface simply by clicking and dragging.